To nominate, click here.

 - The PA must have a minimum of 3 years experience in PA education.

-- There must be supporting documents demonstrating how the physician assistant has inspired, stimulated, and challenged their students and colleagues.
+- There must be supporting documents demonstrating how the PA has inspired, stimulated, and challenged their students and colleagues.
 (For example, testimonial letters from students, colleagues, and/or graduates that may have benefited from the educator’s contributions).

 PHYSICIAN + PA TEAM AWARD